+Most people generally know what it means when a dog growls.
 When you hear a dog growling, it can be very frightening.
-Dog growling can be the first indication of aggression.
+That's because growling is often the first sign of aggression seen from a dog.
 It is a warning that a dog might bite, so it's important to be very careful near a growling dog.
 For this reason, it's important to understand why your dog is growling so you can figure out the degree of aggression and the best way to deal with the problem.

 Reasons for Dog Growling